SS-NES/SS-NES-lesson/episodes/software_management_plan_tool.md

 ## What is the SMP tool we have developed?

 The SMP Tool is an online service and will be provided to you either by your organization or a third party.
-It is a questionnaire which will provide you with an SMP upon completion.
+It is a questionnaire enriched with helpful resources which will provide you with an SMP upon completion.
+At the end of the questionnaire, you will be able to download different versions of the SMP for your project.

-It starts out with a few questions relevant for projects, like the general goal of the project.
-Then you will be presented with a few questions that define the scope of your project.
-These are a "decision tree" that can switch on or off many of the following "content questions" which tailor the content of the SMP to the scope of your project.

-After you complete the questionnaire you can download different versions of the SMP for your project.

 ## How to Answer the SMP Questions